 5. Decreased engine performance

-If your engine is starting to sound rough, or you’ve noticed a decrease in performance, it might be time to check your VVT solenoid connector.
-The VVT solenoid is responsible for regulating the flow of oil to the engine’s valves.
-When it starts to fail due to an oil leak, you’ll see a drop in performance.
+If your engine has started to sound rough or you’ve noticed a decrease in performance, it could be an indication that it’s time to check your VVT solenoid connector.
+This device controls oil flow to valves within the engine; when it fails due to an oil leak, you will experience diminished performance.

-You might also notice a strange noise coming from the engine, or the check engine light might come on.
-If you’re experiencing any of these symptoms, it’s important to have the problem diagnosed and repaired as soon as possible.
-Otherwise, you could end up doing serious damage to your engine.
+You might hear an unusual noise coming from the engine, or notice your check engine light coming on.
+If any of these symptoms apply to you, it’s essential that the issue be diagnosed and fixed promptly; otherwise, serious damage could occur to your engine.

 6. Loss of power